Helen Glover: 2010

-In February 2010, Glover gave up her teaching job and lived with no income while focussing exclusively on training for the national team selection trials.
+In February 2010, Glover gave up her teaching job and lived with no income while focusing exclusively on training for the national team selection trials.
 In March she rowed with the Reading University eight and finished third at the Women's Eights Head of the River Race.

-In April she finished 5th at the GB Rowing Team Senior Trials, won a place on the team, gained Lottery funding and was paired with Heather Stanning in the women's coxless pair.
+In April, she finished 5th at the GB Rowing Team Senior Trials, won a place on the team, gained Lottery funding and was paired with Heather Stanning in the women's coxless pair.
 In May at the World Rowing Cup in Bled they finished 9th, and in June they finished 5th at Munich, but were unable to race at Lucerne in July due to Glover's illness.

 Robin Williams started coaching Glover and Stanning in July when they were ranked 16th and 17th in their event, and were also regarded as reserves for the women's eight.
 They improved so rapidly that by November they won a silver medal at the 2010 World Rowing Championships at Lake Karapiro in New Zealand, finishing in 7:20.24 three seconds behind Juliette Haigh and Rebecca Scown of New Zealand.